healthcare-and-life-sciences/epic-patient-search-with-create/README.md

 ## **Assumptions**

-1. A customer has licenses for Health Cloud withe OmniStudio, or the HINS Managed Package with OmniStudio.
+1. A customer has licenses for Health Cloud with Core OmniStudio installed.
 These solutions have all been installed and are functional.
 2. A customer is assuming Salesforce Lightning Experience — not Classic.
-3. Data Model elements that are part of the HINS (Vlocity) Managed package or Health Cloud with OmniStudio are all available.
+3. Data Model elements that are part of Health Cloud with OmniStudio are all available.
 4. The Accelerator uses the Lightning Design System standards and look.
 Customers may want to apply their own branding which can be achieved.
 5. A customer has an administrator/developer who is familiar with IDX and OmniStudio.
 6. A customer is live with Epic EHR and has their FHIR R4 server active.
 7. Epic is a trademark of Epic Systems Corporation.
+8. This tool is intended to provide capabilities for Customers to configure and optimize use of their implemented Salesforce Services.
+Customers should ensure that their use of this tool meets their own use case needs and compliance requirements (including any applicable healthcare and privacy laws, rules, and regulations).
+9. Customers that use software, APIs, or other products from Epic may be subject to additional terms and conditions, including, without limitation, Epic's open.epic API Subscription Agreement terms.